-- The ICEVS were chosen as the competing technology for light-duty vehicles since they make up the majority of the vehicle fleet on the road today. - The regional gasoline prices from California and New York were used since these fuel markets are expected to be the first to introduce hydrogen FCEVs.
+- The ICEVS were chosen as the competing technology for light-duty vehicles since they make up the majority of the vehicle fleet on the road today. - The regional gasoline prices from California were used since it is the first to introduce hydrogen FCEVs and New York was chosen to be representative of the northeast states which are expected to be the next early market after California.